 - Involuntary loss of other coverage that is qualified as minimum essential coverage.
 (Cancelling the plan or failing to pay the premiums does not count as involuntary loss).
 Loss of coverage that isn’t minimum essential coverage does not trigger a special open enrollment, but 2014 regulations do provide one exception in the case of loss of pregnancy-related Medicaid coverage.
 Women who become ineligible for pregnancy-related coverage do have access to a special open enrollment period.
 Your special open enrollment begins 60 days before the termination date, so it’s possible to get a new ACA-compliant plan with no gap in coverage.
 (See details in Section (d)(6)(iii) the code of federal regulations 155.420, and the updated regulation that makes advance open enrollment possible for people with individual coverage as well as employer-sponsored coverage.)
 You also have 60 days after your plan ends during which you can select a new ACA-compliant plan.
 If you enroll prior to the loss of coverage, the effective date is the first of the month following the loss of coverage, regardless of the date you enroll (ie, if your plan is ending June 30, you can enroll anytime in May or June and your new plan will be effective July 1).
 But if you enroll in the 60 days after your plan ends, the exchange can either allow a first-of-the-following-month effective date regardless of the date you enroll, or they can use their normal deadline, which is typically the 15th of the month in order to get a plan effective the first of the following month.

 - Individual plan renewing outside of the regular open enrollment.
 HHS issued a regulation in late May 2014 that included a provision to allow a special open enrollment for people whose health plan is renewing – but not terminating – outside of regular open enrollment.
-In early 2014, the Obama Administration announced that non-grandfathered pre-2014 individual plans could be extended for up to two more years, and that was further extended in early 2016 to allow those plans to renew as late as October 2017, and continue to exist until the end of 2017; it was left to states and carriers to decide whether or not to do so.
-The result was that many health plans that were scheduled to terminate at the end of their plan year in 2014 were instead eligible for renewal in 2014, 2015, and 2016 – and that will be the case again in many states for much of 2017.
+In early 2014, the Obama Administration announced that non-grandfathered pre-2014 individual plans could be extended for up to two more years, and that was further extended in early 2016 and again in early 2017 to allow those plans to renew as late as October 2018, and continue to exist until the end of 2018 if states allow the extension; it was left to states and carriers to decide whether or not to do so.
+The result was that many health plans that were scheduled to terminate at the end of their plan year in 2014 were instead eligible for renewal in 2014, 2015, 2016, and 2017 – and that will be the case again in many states for much of 2017.
 Insureds with these plans may accept the renewal but are not obligated to do so.
 Instead, they can select a new ACA-compliant plan during the 60 days prior to the renewal date and 60 days following the renewal date.
 Initially, this special enrollment period was intended to be used only in 2014, but in February 2015 HHS issued a final regulation that confirms this special enrollment period will be on-going.
 Thus it will continue to apply to people who have grandfathered plans that renew outside of open enrollment each year.

 - Becoming a dependent or gaining a dependent as a result or birth, adoption, or placement in foster care.
 Coverage is back-dated to the date of birth, adoption, or placement in foster care (new regulations also allow parents the option to select a later effective date).
 Because of the special rules regarding effective dates, it’s wise to use a special enrollment period in this case, even if the child is born or adopted during the general open enrollment period.The current regulation states that anyone who “gains a dependent or becomes a dependent” is eligible for a special open enrollment window, which obviously includes both the parents and the new baby or newly adopted or fostered child.But the Federally Facilitated Marketplace accepts applications for the entire family (including siblings) during the special open enrollment window.
 If you live in a state that is running its own exchange, check with your exchange to see how they have interpreted the regulation.

 Marriage.
 If you get married, you have a 60-day open enrollment window that begins on your wedding day.
-Your policy will be effective the first of the month following your application, regardless of what date you complete your enrollment.
+However, the new rules for 2017 limit this special enrollment period somewhat.
+At least one partner must have had minimum essential coverage (or lived outside the U.S. or in a U.S. Territory) for at least one of the 60 days prior to the marriage.
+In other words, you cannot use marriage to gain coverage if neither of you had coverage before getting married.
+Assuming you’re eligible for a special enrollment period (which includes providing proof of marriage), your policy will be effective the first of the month following your application, regardless of what date you complete your enrollment.
 Since marriage triggers a special effective date rule, it might make sense to use your special enrollment period if you get married during the general open enrollment period.
 For example, if you get married on December 27, you can select a new plan that day (or up until the 31st) and have coverage effective January 1 if you use your special enrollment period triggered by your marriage.
 But if you enroll under the general open enrollment regulations, your new coverage won’t be effective until February 1.